 Prior to application submission, PD/PIs are encouraged to verify and/or enter the date of their terminal research degree or the end date of their post-graduate clinical training in their eRA Commons Profile to ensure the correct identification.

 - NIH systems will automatically calculate the status of each investigator and display it within their eRA Commons personal profile

 - Investigators should make sure their status is correctly marked in their profile.
 If your status is incorrect, please contact the NIH eRA Service Desk.

 Extension of ESI Status

-Some researchers may have lapses in their research or research training, or have experienced periods of less than full-time effort.
-NIH will consider requests to extend the ESI status period for reasons that can include: medical concerns, disability, family care responsibilities, extended periods of clinical training, natural disasters, and active duty military service, determined on a case by case basis at the sole discretion of NIH.
+- Some researchers may have lapses in their research or research training, or have experienced periods of less than full-time effort.
+NIH will consider requests to extend the ESI status period for reasons that can include: medical concerns, disability, family care responsibilities, natural disasters, and active duty military service, determined on a case by case basis at the sole discretion of NIH.

 Special ProgramsNIH has several special award programs for new investigators, including: